rkelm/dos_ctrl_ec2/README.md

 * ec2_config_default.bat - This is the standard configuration used, when no configuration is passed as a parameter to the batch files.
 Better than to edit this file, is to copy it for each different EC2 instance to the subdirectory "config" as a template and then edit the copied config file.
 * ec2_launch.bat - Run this batch file with the _NAME_ of the config file as the only parameter.
 When the configuration file is correct, it will start the EC2 instance.
 If there already is an EC2 instance using the given tags, then no new instance will be started.
 * ec2_terminate.bat - Run this batch with the _NAME_ of the config file as the only parameter.
 When the configuration file is correct, it will terminate the running EC2 instance.
 If no EC2 instance using the configured tags is running, the batch will complain and exit.
-* ec2_create_snap.bat - Running this batch file with the _NAME_ of the config file as the only parameter will create a new snapshot of the configured volume.
+* ec2_create_snap.bat - Running this batch file with the _NAME_ of the config file as the only parameter, will create a new snapshot of the configured volume.
+* ec2_send_command.bat - Call this batch file with a command to be executed in the ec2 instance as the second paramter.
+First parameter identifies the configuration file to be used.
+The command is executed with root privileges on the ect instance.
-* prepare_server.sh - This bash script is executed on the EC2 instance right after start up.
+* prepare_server.sh - This bash script is executed on the EC2 instance right after start up via AWS user data.
 It installs security patches, mounts the volume and runs "start.sh".
 * setup_dns.bat - Optional example script to update dynDNS service.
 Update it to use your preferred dynDNS service.
 (I use the utility curl to update my no-ip dynDNS service.)
 * build_package.bat - Batch file to run, to create deployment package.
 * ToDo.txt - Scribble with some notes about what to implement next.